beruzebabu/golb/README.md

 # Golb

-Golb is a microblogging engine (written in Go) which leverages Markdown for content creation and storage.
+Golb is a blogging engine (written in Go) which leverages Markdown for content creation and storage.
 It's designed to be lightweight, efficient, and low-bandwidth, making it ideal for resource-constrained devices and fast page load times.

 #### Golb is not (yet) ready for production as I'm still working on the basics